Gambling Addiction

 BetBlocker helps you, or those you care about, ensure that they can manage their access to gambling in a safe and appropriate manner.
 Whether that means restricting altogether, or limiting during periods of vulnerability, BetBlocker can help.
 Visit www.betblocker.org to download this free app.

-Families need to protect themselves before the gambler can deplete their family assets.
+Families can begin to protect themselves before the gambler depletes the family assets.
 Limiting or prohibiting access to family assets may be the first necessary step to take if the family hopes to rebound.

 Develop a Personal Financial Recovery Plan to include: